dkraczkowski/dkraczkowski.github.io/articles/building-recruitment-process/README.md

-# Mastering the Recruitment Process - Conducting Effective Interviews and Beyond
+# Recruitment Process - Conducting Effective Interviews and Beyond

 As a lead or senior developer, navigating the recruitment process is often part of your evolving role.
 Whether you're building a new team or enhancing an existing one, this guide is tailored for you.